LATEST FASHION FOR MEN - MEET THE GAME CHANGERS

 "I dived straight into business and never looked back.
 It's kind of addictive.
 I can't see myself doing anything else."

-In 2017, Kevin Garcia had a bright idea and $30,000.
-Today, he's the co-founder of $1.2 million sustainable Australian business, Karst, which takes commercial rock waste and turns it into planet-friendly paper.
+In 2017, Kevin Garcia had a bright idea and today, he's the co-founder of multi-million dollar sustainable Australian business, Karst, which takes commercial rock waste and turns it into planet-friendly paper.

 For Kevin, we wanted something that said 'business meets pleasure'.
 This is a great example of how suiting separates, like grey suit pants, can match with more casual gear.
 We just paired a burgundy suede bomber with black sneakers and a black knit crew neck tee.
 The trick is keeping those earthy tones together.